What is magento 2 integration?

 mkdir -p app/code//{{vendor_name}}/{{module_name}}/Setup

-Note: In this post, we are going to use Beehexa as vendor and IntegrationManager as the module name.
+Note: In this post, we will use Beehexa as the vendor and IntegrationManager as the module name.

 Step 2.
 Define your module configuration file etc/module.xml